pulumi/docs/content/blog/why-every-cloud-engineer-needs-pulumi-esc-secrets-management/index.md

 ---
-title: "Why Every Cloud Engineer Needs Pulumi Esc for Secrets Management"
+title: "Why Every Cloud Engineer Needs Pulumi ESC for Secrets Management"
 allow_long_title: true

 # The date represents the post's publish date, and by default corresponds with